About Omniscient Digital & The Long Game podcast

 All of this then gets compiled onto a list with contact info, title, and LinkedIn profile.

 A large part of the battle is just finding the right person to reach out to.
+Once you do, though, you can nurture that connection into a relationship that can go beyond getting one mention or link for your brand.

 Step 3.5: Create Your Own Content